 vTPM certification is all about establishing trust in a particular set of keys, establishing a link between those keys and a vTPM, and providing an appraiser with the ability to determine that the vTPM is running approved software on an approved system.
 Certification criteria are deliberately vague, because different appraisers might have different needs.
 For example, one appraiser might want the precise sets of pTPM PCRs used to protect the vTPM, in order to verify the system software against its own internal set of approved versions.
 Another, likely part of an enterprise, would like a more abstract description of the system update policy and the public key of a software-signing authority, In all cases, the vTPM must be certified by the vTPM Factory, much as a pTPM should be certified by its manufacturer; the creator knows what under constraints the vTPM is operating, and can guarantee those constraints were present at creation.
 However, vTPM Factories are not human-monitored factories with standard procedures that can be vetted; they are software, often running on the same platform as the vTPM itself, and a verifier needs to have a reason to trust that software.
 As such, vTPM certificates are really multi-part: the certificate for the vTPM root key (vTPM Endorsement Credential, or vEC) and the certificate chain for the vTPM Factory certifying that it, too, is operating correctly.

 In order to confirm that the Factory is trustworthy to create and certify vTPMs, we require two guarantees from its certificate chain:

 that the vTPM Factory was running and using approved software at the time that the vTPM was certified; and

 tthat the key which certified the vTPM was only available to the vTPM Factory.
-(This is necessary to prevent malicious components running on the same system as a trustworthy Factory from forging vTPM credentials; the constraint can be implemented using pTPM localities, constrained software access to the pTPM, access control mechanisms in the , or any other mechanism; however, the pTPM PCRs should allow the access constraints to be verified.)
+(This is necessary to prevent malicious components running on the same system as a trustworthy Factory from forging vTPM credentials; the constraint can be implemented using pTPM localities, constrained software access to the pTPM, access control mechanisms in the VMM, or any other mechanism; however, the pTPM PCRs should allow the access constraints to be verified by anyone who wishes to establish trust in the vTPM.)

 We expect vTPM certificates to generally conform to a common template on a given platform.
 For example, the vTPM Factory might contain a template X.509 Platform Certificate that it can quickly fill out the few fields that are different for each VM (e.g. EK public key and subject alt name), then include a signature.
 The vEC is then signed using the VFK, which as described previously is a non-migratable pTPM Signing key whose public key has been certified using the TPM’s CertifyKey operation and a pTPM AIK, in order to provide verifiable proof of the platform identity and system state at the time the vEC was created.

 This approach has the advantage of excellent speed and dependability, although its reliability and security will depend heavily on the isolation of the vTPM Factory and the enforcement of the constraints on access to the VFK.
-It also requires recipients to follow a longer than usual credential chainn enterprise environments where the complexity is a limiting factor, it may be advisable to have a CA whose role is to accept a complete vTPM AIK or Signing Key credential chain (including the vEC, vPC (described in the next section), and vTPM Factory chain), verify each element, and issue a new, simple x.509 credential containing only that information that the enterprise considers relevant for internal appraisers.
+It also requires recipients to follow a longer than usual credential chain, since we need to verify certificates produced by the vTPM, certificates produced by the pTPM, and certificates certifying the pTPM.
+In enterprise environments where the complexity is a limiting factor, it may be advisable to have a CA whose role is to accept a complete vTPM AIK or Signing Key credential chain (including the vEC, vPC (described in the next section), and vTPM Factory chain), verify each element, and issue a new, simpler x.509 credential containing only that information that the enterprise considers relevant for internal appraisers.